CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 <a name="about"></a>
 ### SmartAccount About 📜
-Are you a student needing to manage your finances?
-SmartAccount is a desktop software that allows users to manage and track account balances, income, and expenses.
-With this software, you will be able to input details about your income sources and expenses, including the amount, category, and date of each transaction.
+Are you needing to manage your finances?
+SmartAccount is an application that allows users to manage and track finances through real-world banking accounts.
+With this application, you will be able to view details about your balance, income, and expenses—such as the amount, category, date of each transaction, and more!
 <br>

 <li></li><br>

-Each account you make and the data you create will be stored on your local system.
-However, to ensure other users can not access your data, our program encrypts the data and can only be accessed with a password you provide, making our software secure to use!
+Each bank account you create will be stored on our server hosted by [Appwrite](https://appwrite.io/).
+Appwrite ensures the authenticity and secure transmission of account information.

 <br>
 <br>